 Transportation is a cross-sectoral enterprise that requires skills across a broad range of disciplines, including planning, engineering, economics, management, and social sciences.
 The Centre for Transport Development (CTD) provides a platform for nurturing and coordinating linkages across these various disciplines at UP, to the benefit of both our students and industry partners.
 As a collaborative research entity, the CTD draws mainly on researchers and academics from the Department of Civil Engineering and the Department of Industrial and Systems Engineering.
-We work together with specialist from other UP departments including the Department of Town and Regional Planning and the Department of Computer Science.
+We work together with specialists from other UP departments including the Department of Town and Regional Planning and the Department of Computer Science.

 The Centre for Transport Development pursues research and continuing education opportunities across four main focus areas: